2 dead, 10 missing after boat overturns near Florida Keys

 Two Coast Guard cutters and several small boats are searching for the missing passengers.

-According to the Coast Guard, officials did not immediately know what type of boat the people were traveling in.
+According to the Coast Guard, officials did not immediately know what type of boat in which the people were traveling.

 Scripps Only Content 2021